rickballard/CoCiviumBackUp/scroll/Cognocarta_Consenti.md

 > Annexes are living companions.
 They clarify and extend without fragmenting this constitution.

 ## Versioning
-- v0.1 (draft) — initialized from Civium materials; migrating legacy sections into Annexes.
+- v0.1 (draft) — initialized from earlier materials (pre-CoCivium phase); migrating legacy sections into Annexes.